Colorado Secure Savings Program Requires Employers to Offer Retirement Plan Options

 Studies over the past decade have shown that the retirement-readiness of the average household with working adults has worsened.
 Although data vary from study to study and year to year on the amount households have saved, all studies agree on a similar conclusion: private-sector employees either do not have enough saved for retirement or they aren’t saving at all.

-A 2018 consumer spending report from the U.S. Bureau of Labor Statistics showed that the average American spent almost $3,900 a month on basics (food, housing, health care).
-The average Social Security retirement benefit was about $1,470 at that time.
+A 2021 consumer spending report from the U.S. Bureau of Labor Statistics showed that the average American spent almost $4,136 a month on basics (food, housing, transportation, health care).
+The average Social Security retirement benefit was about $1,191 for eligible couples at that time.
 An individual’s retirement savings is supposed to make up the difference.

 Realizing the crisis facing residents of their state, Colorado joins 10 others that have enacted legislation for state-mandated retirement plans by private employers for employees: California, Connecticut, Illinois, Maryland, Massachusetts, New Jersey, New York, Oregon, Vermont, and Washington.